 Location: 64 Foveaux Street, Surry Hills.

 Before 7pm from Sunday to Friday you’ll be able to get your hands on your favourite cocktails and draught beer at reduced prices.
 The Water Bar, which is located in the BLUE Sydney hotel, also serves up a great selection of spirits along with nibbles aplenty!

 O’Malley’s in Kings Cross, best live music and best beers!

 Found inside the hotel of the same name, O’Malley’s is an Irish bar serving up pints of Guinness alongside a bunch of Australian beers and more.
 Here you’ll be able to watch the big game, rub shoulders with people from all over the world and hear live music seven nights a week.

 The Cock and Bull Irish bar in Bondi Junction.
 The best pub to party in around bondi

-This casual Irish bar is part of the Grand Hotel and has space for dancing, live music acts, excellent Irish beers and lots of other drinks too.
+Not all of the top bars in Sydney have to break the bank.
+This casual Irish bar is part of the Grand Hotel and has space for dancing and live music, along with an excellent choice of Irish beers.

 Location: 89 Ebley Street, Bondi Junction.

 Opening hours: Mon-Wed 8am-12am, Thurs-Sat 8am-2am, Sun 10am-12am.

 Located in one of Sydney’s most popular areas, this bar is part of the Glenmore Hotel which has been on the go since 1921.
 Popular with both local and tourists, the bar offers a great selection of drinks with plenty of seating both inside and outside.
 There’s also a Rooftop Bar here, which hosts a number of functions and boasts great views of Sydney Harbour.